 Flywheel is a WordPress managed host that’s aimed at designers over developers.
 They focus on ease of use and simplicity in transferring ownership of sites, and that is built right into their affiliate program.
 With Flywheel, you can create a demo site (for free), and when you sell it as an affiliate, you get 300% of the first month’s payment on a plan, with an upper-limit of $500 per single referral.
 That’s a lot.

 Flywheel also has a traditional affiliate program, with links and banners and all the stuff you’re used to.
 If that’s your preferred way of working, you’re not missing out on that 300% commission.
-And if you’re a hosting reseller, or you want to become one, there’s an agency partner program with its own payouts and rates to check out, too.
+And if you’re a reseller, or want to become one, Flywheel is one of the best reseller hosting providers, thanks to its agency partner program, with its own payouts and rates to check out, too.

 Affiliate Payout: 300% of first month’s payment, up to $500 | More information